Christochi/terraform-aws-infra/setup-server/README.md

 - working knowledge of ansible

 ## Usage
-you can pass the name of the ansible playbook to terraform in `setup-server/terraform.tfvars`
+you can pass the geographical location of where you want to spin-up the instance, and name of the ansible playbook to terraform in `setup-server/terraform.tfvars`

 ~~~
+region   = "ca-central-1"
 playbook = "ansible-wordpress-playbook"
 ~~~